dev-hafiz/react_router_latest_version/README.md

 Now our inital router is created without path and element.
 Do not concern about it we will emplement all the feature later.

-After all, it's time to import our intial route in App.jsx file wrapped with RouterProvider from react router dom
+It's time to import our intial route in App.jsx file wrapped with RouterProvider from react router dom

 ```javascript
 //past it into App.jsx file